-I don’t know about you but I hate the idea of scissors anywhere near my dog’s body.
+I don’t know about you, but I hate the idea of scissors anywhere near my dog’s body.
 Scissor lacerations can land a dog in an emergency room.
-You never know when your dog might make a sudden move which will turn the seemingly harmless tool into a weapon.
+You never know when your dog might make a sudden move that will turn the seemingly harmless tool into a weapon.

 When we do have to use scissors around our dogs, we use the round-nose kind which we have in our dog first aid kit.

-But I still don’t like using even those.
+But, still, I wouldn’t say I like using even those.

 Every time our dog comes bandaged from the vets, the only way to remove it is by cutting it.

-Vet wrap is an awesome invention which I love.
-But once it’s been applied for a while, there is usually no way of finding the end and being able to just unravel it.
+Vet wrap is a marvelous invention that I love.
+But once it’s been applied for a while, there is usually no way of finding the end and being able to unravel it.

 With last year’s Cookie’s cut on her paw pad and this year’s post-op wound after removal of JD’s mast cell tumor, we’ve done our share of bandaging.